daggerhart/js-testing/README.md

 Use nightwatch for writing functional tests.

 ```
-npm run test:functional
+npm run test:nightwatch
 ```

 ### Writing Tests

-Create new tests in the `tests/functional` folder.
+Create new tests in the `tests/nightwatch` folder.
 They will be picked up automatically.

 ### Writing Commands